 Settlement in the Stevenage area in the Mediaeval period

 At the end of the 4th century AD the landscape of Stevenage probably did not look that much different from the early 1st century AD.
 That is, settlement was still rural and dispersed in small extended family units.
 This pattern is likely to have persisted well into the Anglo-Saxon period.
 Exactly when the dispersed pattern began to coalesce into the pattern we know persisted up until the mid-20th century is difficult to pin point.
-With the exception of a solitary ‘grubenhaus’ (SMR 0455) there are few Anglo-Saxon finds spots around Stevenage and it is not until the late 11th century is it possible to begin to understand how the landscape may have appeared.
+Except for a solitary ‘grubenhaus’ (SMR 0455) there are few Anglo-Saxon finds spots around Stevenage and it is not until the late 11th century is it possible to begin to understand how the landscape may have appeared.

 The principal linear pattern illustrated in Figure 3 shows the individual territories of up to seventeen townships or parishes.
 Only Stevenage and Shephall are shown in their entirety while the remaining adjoining parishes are in varying states of incompleteness.
 The purpose here is to ask how these various territories assumed the shape they did and what, if anything, is their significance?
 Although the majority of these townships/parishes were probably based on middle to late Anglo-Saxon estates, not all fall within this simple, temporal framework.
 Some are almost certainly later in date while some could conceivably pre-date the middle Saxon period.
-So the question is which is which?
+So the question is which?
 There is no simple answer but some may fall into one category or other on the grounds of probability rather than certainty.
 For example, Benington is derived from a tribal name, the ‘Beningas’.
 It is not without significance that the R. Beane forms much of the upper boundary between Benington and Aston to the west as early boundaries often followed natural features.
 However, Aston is derived from the ‘East farm’ or settlement so there is a probable early link between the two territories.
 It has been suggested that the territory of the Beningas may have extended as far as the East Anglian heights and have included Weston, Ardley, Cottred, Rushden and possibly the southern tip of Clothall and Wallington.
 East of Benington those territories with the suffix ‘ley’ indicate an extensive wooded area that became intercommoned for the purposes of exploiting woodland pasture.
 Examples of this are preserved in Langley (‘the long clearing’), Graveley (‘clearing in the thicket’), Wymondley (‘Wilmund’s clearing’), Ardley (‘Earda’s clearing’), and even Stevenage has a reference to wood hidden within its name meaning ‘strong oak’.
 Names within the townships such as ‘Burleigh’ (‘bare clearing’) reinforce this impression, similarly other early names such as Walden (‘valley of the Britons or serfs’).
 The ‘worth’ ending means farm as in Knebworth, Datchworth and Letchworth.
 The ‘hall’ element as in Shephall, Clothall and Luffenhall refers to a ‘nook or corner’.
 The portion of Hitchin and the larger portion of Ippolitts, Langley, St Paul’s Walden and Almshoebury which was originally an integral part of Hitchin illustrates how close another tribal territory was to Stevenage.
 The name is derived from ‘Hicce’ and this tribal group was established in the Hitchin area by the mid-Anglo-Saxon period.
 This area went on to develop into a royal estate (regio) and an associated territory.
 It can be seen therefore, that Stevenage was most probably an integral part of the Hicce lands and part of royal patrimony.
 It is noteworthy how a significant proportion of the western boundary of Stevenage and Graveley was defined by a Roman road.
 However, it will be observed that there is an abrupt divergence of this arrangement just to the north of Corey’s Mill.
 The remainder of the Stevenage boundary looks as though it is proceeding along previously defined routes such as beside fields, track ways and perhaps areas of waste.
 What seems probable is that when the boundary of the Stevenage township was being defined the landscape was already in an advanced state of development, perhaps having evolved from the early days of the post-Roman period.
 Whether the territory of Stevenage was a result of communal or seigniorial impetus is impossible to say.

 In addition to the configuration of the townships/parishes and place name evidence there is another element which is perhaps relevant to mention and that is the existence of ‘greens’ and ‘ends’ in and adjacent to Stevenage.
 It will be noted that few, if any greens are located within villages.
-It has been suggested that they are often associated with fairly small dispersed settlements which grew up over a long period of time in clearings or on edges of ‘thick forest’ that still persisted in the post-Roman landscape.
+It has been suggested that they are often associated with fairly small dispersed settlements which grew up over a long period in clearings or on edges of ‘thick forest’ that still persisted in the post-Roman landscape.
 Whether this was in primary or secondary areas of woodland is not clear, though the author suspects much of it was associated with secondary woodland that grew up as a result of population decline in the late Roman early post-Roman period.
 ‘Some settlements continued in occupation from the Roman period onward, but instead of continuous expansion of these existing hamlets, [in which] a green might be in one quarter but the new church in another’. .
 This may have been the case in Stevenage where there are or were seven ‘greens’ and two ‘ends’.
 These ‘greens’ may be of some antiquity but like the territory of Stevenage itself, it is impossible to be certain about their precise chronology.

 At the time of the survey in 1086 Stevenage or rather its township or later parish area contained, along with Chells and Woolewicks almost 14 ploughlands of arable (a ploughland was a measure of land determined by the area that a single plough could cultivate).
 Shephall had 10 ploughlands, though if its later parish/township area is to believed only a quarter of the area of Stevenage.
 Stevenage had an agricultural population of 41 while Shephall had just 14 and these are usually believed to represent heads of household.
 Both Stevenage and Shephall had a low amount of woodland and neither appear to have possessed a mill for the grinding of corn.
 This implies that the majority of its inhabitants relied on the use of handmills.
 Both Stevenage and Shephall were dominated by ecclesiastical lords.
 Stevenage was held by Westminster Abbey while Shephall was divided between the Archbishop of Canterbury and the Abbot of St Albans.